lbryant-sss/Extraction-Demo/readme.md

 - Clean and transform the extracted data for further analysis.
 - Save the extracted data to a file (CSV, Excel) for later use.

-This project showcases your ability to extract data from various sources using Python libraries.
+This project showcases how to extract data from various sources using Python libraries.
 Feel free to adapt and extend this code for your specific data extraction needs.